intel/auto-round/examples/language-modeling/README.md

 | microsoft/phi-2 | 4.36 |

-## 2. Prepare Dataset
+## 2. Prepare Calibration Dataset

+### Default Dataset
-The NeelNanda/pile-10k in huggingface is adopted as the default calibration data and  will be downloaded automatically from the datasets Hub.
+The [NeelNanda/pile-10k](https://huggingface.co/datasets/NeelNanda/pile-10k) in huggingface is adopted as the default calibration data and  will be downloaded automatically from the datasets Hub.
 To customize a dataset, please kindly follow our dataset code.
 See more about loading [huggingface dataset](https://huggingface.co/docs/datasets/main/en/quickstart)

+### Customized Dataset
+- Following the [code](./main_customized_data.py) to pass list of string or list of inputs to dataloader.

+- Register your dataset/dataloader following the [code](../../auto_round/calib_dataset.py) and pass the new dataset&split args to initialize AutoRound object.

 <br />